Skip to content

 Key messages

-• Almost two-thirds (2,600 or 64%) of the 4,055 Indigenous young people aged 10–17 who were under some type of youth justice supervision during 2020-21 came into contact with the child protection system in the years prior.
+• Almost two-thirds (64% or 2,600) of the 4,055 First Nations children who were under some type of youth justice supervision during 2020–21 came into contact with the child protection system in the 5 years prior.

 Experience of maltreatment (physical, emotional and psychological abuse, neglect, sexual abuse and witnessing family violence) during childhood has serious and long-term effects on social and emotional wellbeing and health (Emerson et al. 2015).
 Exposure to trauma, neglect and experience of out-of-home care is associated with suicidal behaviour (Atkinson 2013; Robinson et al. 2011).
 Children and young people who have been abused or neglected are also at greater risk of engaging in criminal activity and of entering the youth justice system (AIHW 2019a).

-In responding to situations in which Indigenous Australian children are at risk, all states and territories have adopted the Aboriginal and Torres Strait Islander Child Placement Principle.
-The fundamental goal of the principle is to enhance and preserve Indigenous Australian children’s connection to family and community, and their sense of identity and culture.
+In responding to situations in which First Nations children are at risk, all states and territories have adopted the Aboriginal and Torres Strait Islander Child Placement Principle (ATSICPP).
+The fundamental goal of the principle is to enhance and preserve First Nations children’s connection to family and community, and their sense of identity and culture.
 The principle recognises the importance of connections to family, community, culture and Country in child and family legislation, policy and practice, and emphasises the importance of self-determination in supporting and maintaining those connections (Burton et al. 2018).
-Where Indigenous Australian children are removed from their family, the principle requires the following order of preference for their placement to be followed: the child’s extended family; the child’s Indigenous community; other Indigenous Australians.
+Where First Nations children are removed from their family, the principle requires the following order of preference for their placement to be followed: with First Nations relatives or extended family members, or other relatives or extended family members; with First Nations members of the child’s community; with First Nations family-based carers; a non-Indigenous carer or in a residential setting (SNAICC 2019).
 Barriers to this principle include a shortage of foster and kinship carers, issues of support for kinship carers and inconsistency in child protection decision-making (Arney et al. 2015; Kiraly & Humphreys 2016).

-The National Agreement has identified the number and proportion of Indigenous children in out-of-home care as a key driver of this trend.
-Further, rates of Indigenous children entering out-of-home care and receiving protections orders (where family violence is indicated) has been identified as a key driver of outcome 13 (families and households are safe).
+The National Agreement has identified the number and proportion of First Nations children in out-of-home care as a key driver of this trend.
+Further, rates of First Nations children entering out-of-home care and receiving protection orders (where family violence is indicated) has been identified as a key driver of outcome 13 (Aboriginal and Torres Strait Islander families and households are safe).

 For the latest data on the Closing the Gap targets, see the Closing the Gap Information Repository.

-• whose parents are unable to provide adequate care or protection (AIHW 2022a).
+• whose parents are unable to provide adequate care or protection (AIHW 2023b).

-Table 2.12-1: Indigenous children in the child protection system, by state and territory (per 1,000 children)
+Table 2.12-1 Number and rate (per 1,000 children) of First Nations children in the child protection system, by state and territory

 Number